ahnazary/AIPlanner/README.md

 docker-compose up
 ```

+The ollama base image (llama3) is about 4.7 GB, thus it will take some time to download the image and build the docker image.

 ## Usage and Interfacing

 1. The user interacts with the tool through a web interface.
 The tool asks the user for the event's details and the user responds with the details by inserting them in the chat and pressing `Send Message` button.